 Café Sukkara (Hongdae)—warm, wholesome and worth it every time for the shandies and homemade ginger ale.

 Chikalicious (Hongdae)—I stumbled across this offshoot of the apparently well-known New York dessert bar and must have looked very excited, because the owner gave me a free sampling.
-Their Meyer lemon cupcakes are the among the best I've had anywhere.
+Their Meyer lemon cupcakes are delightful.

 Coffee Lab (Hongdae)—this is a realistic review; not being a purist, I am crazy for their iced caramel latte.

-Coffee K Bar (Apgujeong)—exemplary $20 mojitos that ruin all other mojitos along with your bank account.
+Coffee K Bar (Apgujeong)—exemplary $20 mojitos that ruin all other mojitos along with your bank balance.

-Customellow (Hongdae)—Tim had his wedding suit made here and finds it impossible to visit Seoul without buying something every time we visit—most recently: a fox tie.
-Great with a hot grandpa cardigan.
+Customellow (Hongdae)—Tim had his wedding suit made here and finds it impossible to visit Seoul without buying something every time we visit—most recently, a fox tie.

 Design square (Hongdae)—fun design knick-knacks and stationery.

-Fell + Cole (Apgujeong)—I haven't been to this ice-cream shop yet, but I've subscribed to their Facebook feed and am now tortured daily by the flavors on offer (grapefruit champagne!).
+Fell + Cole (Apgujeong, Hongdae)—Gorgeous ice cream; I subscribed to their Facebook feed and am now tortured daily by the flavors on offer (grapefruit champagne, yes please).

-Kamome (Hongdae)—hearty roasted salmon and kimchi tuna onigiri.
+Kamome (Hongdae)—hearty (cheap!) roasted salmon and kimchi tuna onigiri, for when you don’t really feel like another full meal.
 There's another location near the embassies outside Itaewon.

 La Bocca (Itaewon)—attentive service, wonderful yogurt gelato and an impeccable brunch with lace-like hash browns layered with poached eggs, smoked salmon and caviar.